Joern314/GWB19-Data/turn3/comments/flua9lf.md

 And as the Rift Keepers pass by the souls of the dead start to follow them and all mortals can watch as a procession of ghosts walks towards the Rift.

+As an added bonus the Sorcerer decided to enable the Apokryphes.
+So he chose one Apokryph from among the people in the Rift, a man who had served him well in the past and sent him as his prophet to the people.
+He was the Theos Aner, the divine man, prophet of the Sorcerer.
+And he had come to teach them how to use their innate magic they were born with and showed them the ritual to enable it.

+Fatigued from millenia in study to pass the time, the Sorcer chose to take a break and incarnated.

 [Recovery: Guiding the Tribes]

+[-3 prophet: Theos Aner]

+[-3 alter being: innate magical gifts]

+[Incarnation]